-Though 3D printer manufacturers are continuously innovating to create new metal powders, there are a number of main metals used in DMLS 3D printing.
-The main metal powders used include aluminum and titanium, though others such as Cobalt-chrome, Stainless steel and Inconel are also commonly used.
+Though 3D printer manufacturers are continuously innovating to create new metal powders, there are a number of main metal powders used in DMLS 3D printing.
+These include aluminum and titanium, though others such as Cobalt-chrome, Stainless steel and Inconel are also commonly used.

 Direct Metal Laser Sintering can also be used with precious metals to create 3D printed jewelry.
 This process involves metals such as gold, platinum, or silver to create stunning pieces of jewelry with complex geometries that other manufacturing processes just cannot do.

 Though new 3D printer manufacturers are entering the DMLS market every year, there are a few dominant companies in the sector.
-These include 3D Systems, who bought French company Phenix Systems to put together their own DMLS 3D printer product line.
-Also, EOS are another dominant force with their EOSINT range of printers.
-Recently, GE Additive have made their move to take over the industry, purchasing companies such as Concept Laser and Arcam.
-Lastly, German company SLM Solutions create a number of industrial DMLS 3D printers.
+These include 3D Systems, EOS with their EOSINT range of printers, SLM Solutions, and GE Additive since their acquisition of Concept Laser.

 Direct Metal Laser Sintering Advantages and Disadvantages